joinpursuit/arrays_assignment/README.md

 ## Exercises

-1. Log the last element of an array.
+## 1. Problem One - Fruits array

-2. Change the first element of an array to the string "something else".
+a.
+Add "mango" to the end of a fruits array ["strawberry", "banana"].
-3. Add "mango" to the end of a fruits array ["strawberry", "banana"].
+b.
+Add "blueberry" to the front of the same fruits array.
-4. Add "blueberry" to the front of the same fruits array.
+c.
+Remove the last element of the fruits array.
-5. Remove the last element of the fruits array.
+d. console.log the length of the fruits array.
-6. console.log the length of the fruits array.
+e.
+Remove the first element of the fruits array.
-7. Remove the first element of the fruits array.
+f.
+Join all the elements in the fruits array with a '$'.

-8. Join all the elements in the fruits array with a '$'.
+## 2. Problem Two - Larger array

-9. Given two arrays, write code that logs the larger array.
+Given two arrays, write code that logs the larger array.
 If the arrays are the same length, log "They are the same size"

 ```js
 let firstArr = [1,2,3]